|Title||Modern 20th c. marbled paper, French Curl on Turkish pattern |

 This pattern is created by starting with any pattern as a base, in this case Turkish.
 Once the desired base pattern is completed either an individual stylus or a comb with one set of teeth set in very wide intervals would be inserted into the bath and swirled.

 This sample is a second.

-The primary colors for this sample are pink, black, yellow ochre and grey.
+The primary colors for this sample are yellow, brown, mint, pink and black.